YuYiming313/AWSHackathon/README2.md

 Lastly, the dialog Flow agent will be linked to the telegram platform ChatBot.
 (Other chatbots can also be link. e.g Facebook messenger, twitter and Viber)

 - Step 1: Create a Telegram Bot through @Botfather.
-(Insert image)

 - Step 2: Copy the generated token number.